 Each computer is defined as an 'endpoint', and you connect two endpoints in the browser.
 Most HPC centers (e.g. CSC, the national supercomputing centers, etc.) have endpoints predefined - and you just login with the username and password that you login to your accounts with (i.e. your Knot username and password).

-One endpoint is your local computer (i.e. your Desktop or Laptop) which needs to be setup, the other one, in case of Knot, is ucsb#knot-storage
+One endpoint can be your local computer (i.e. your Desktop or Laptop) which needs you to install Globus Connect Personal and for you to configure it.
+The other one, in case of Knot or pod, is ucsb#CSC

 To get started (the first time)